elastic/elastic-agent/docs/test-framework-dev-guide.md

 ##### Run Extended Runtime test
 The test framework includes a "long running" test to check for resource leaks and stability.
 The runtime of the test can be set via the `LONG_TEST_RUNTIME` environment variable.
+The test itself can be run via the `integration:TestExtendedRuntime` mage target.

 ##### Limitations
 Due to the way the parameters are passed to `devtools.GoTest` the value of the environment variable